kubermatic-labs/kkp-using-argocd/README.md

 1. Add seed for self (need manual update of kubeconfig in seed.yaml)
     ```shell
     make create-long-lived-master-seed-kubeconfig
-    # above target creates a file seed-ready-kube-config
+    # above target creates a file seed-ready-kube-config with base64 encoded kubeconfig
-    base64 -w0 ./seed-ready-kube-config
-    # Manually update the output of above commend in the seed-kubeconfig-secret-self.yaml
+    # Manually update the content of seed-ready-kube-config in the seed-kubeconfig-secret-self.yaml
     kubectl apply -f dev/vj1-master/seed-kubeconfig-secret-self.yaml
     ```
 1. Sync all apps in ArgoCD by accessing ArgoCD UI and syncing apps manually